"There is a voice that doesn't use words... Listen." -Rumi

 About Me

-Initially I began a seated home meditation practice I’d learnt from studying Buddhism and Zen books and texts and found teachers in and around London to deepen this, including classes at the West London Buddhist Centre.
+Initially I began a seated home meditation practice I’d learnt from studying Buddhism and Zen books and texts and found teachers in and around London to deepen this, including study at the West London Buddhist Centre.

-Around this time I’d picked up Iyengars ‘Light on Yoga’ book and a friend gave me a John Scott Primary Series DVD as thier partner was an Ashtanga practitioner and I slowly began integrating a home Ashtanga practice into my life.
+Around this time I’d picked up Iyengars Light on Yoga book and a friend gave me a John Scott Primary Series DVD as thier partner was an ashtanga practitioner and I slowly began integrating a home Ashtanga practice into my life.

 What I aim for in my teaching style is to hold a safe, stable and neutral space for students to explore thier bodies in a non dogmatic way.
 I encourage self empowerment and courage, with a focused emphasis on the subtle body through the connetion to bandha and breath via the power of Ashtanga Vinyasa Yoga to work it’s healing magic.